Debunking the Myths of Executive Charters

 2. Flying private is dangerous

 A common myth is that flying private is more dangerous than flying commercial.
 However, the FAA regulates private aviation as stringently as they do commercial aviation.
 Over 2000 to 2014, more fatalities occurred on commercial flights than on private jets.
-That said, both commercial and private flight are very safe modes of transit.

 3. Private airports are less convenient than major commercial airports.

 Some individuals assume that airports for private aircraft are not as convenient to get to as major hubs.
 However, there are far more private jet airports than commercial airports.
 This means that there is usually a private airport that is closer to your origin or destination than the major hub.

 One of the most compelling benefits of travelling via aircraft charter is the amount of time it will save you.
 With private jet travel, you can arrive at the airport ten minutes before departure instead of getting there two hours early.
 Usually, there’s a private security procedure that makes the whole boarding process extremely quick and easy.
 At some airports, your chauffeur can even drive you directly onto the tarmac.
 Or, if you like to arrive early, many airports for private aircraft have luxurious executive lounges with refreshments, showers, conference rooms and Wi-Fi.
 Wi-Fi.

 4. It’s better to own a jet than charter one

 To many individuals, the idea of owning a private jet is the apex of success.
 However, chartering is a better option for almost every luxury traveller.
 The upfront costs of purchasing a jet are substantial, but the price of maintenance and unexpected repairs can be overwhelming.
 A major engine repair alone can cost six figures.